 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural moven nent

 Repair category:

-Notes: There is no evidence to suggest that the property has been affected by significant structural movement.
+Notes: There is no evidence of significant or recent structural movement.